Supply Chain Initiatives

 Basic Policy of Procurement

-Lasertec is guided by its corporate philosophy since its foundation, "Inventing for your success, inventing for the future", and the vision of what we want to be, "Be the first point of contact for worldwide customers searching for solutions."
+Lasertec is guided by its corporate philosophy since its foundation, "Inventing for your success, inventing for the future", and our vision to "Be the most reliable partner for customers worldwide".

 Based on these, we adopt a fab-lite strategy, under which we outsource the production of our products to third parties so that we can provide customers with solutions faster than anyone else.